King Charles' coronation in pictures: See the latest photos of the pageantry

 King Charles' youngest brother, Prince Edward, Duke of Edinburgh, and his wife, Sophie, Duchess of Edinburgh, arrived at the coronation with their children, Lady Louise Windsor and James, Earl of Wessex.

-British Prime Minister Rishi Sunak and his wife Akshata Murty were also among the world leaders at Westminister Abbey for the coronation.
+British Prime Minister Rishi Sunak and his wife Akshata Murty were also among the world leaders at Westminster Abbey for the coronation.

 Coronation ceremonies for British kings and queens have been held at Westminster Abbey for the last 900 years.